jathorne/Data-Visualization/course-notes.md

 In SVG/D3 (0,0) is at the top left of the plot/visual area so flip the bounds on the range for y when creating a scale so that it creates the mapped (0,0) in the lower left

 Visual Encoding - building blocks of a graphic/visualization
-- Parts of Speech : Sentences :: Visual Encodings : Charts
+- Analogy - Parts of Speech : Sentences :: Visual Encodings : Charts

 Commuinicate in the most effective manner
 - Simple solutions to solve problems